nikodunk/blog/_writing/2024-11-14-ibm-vs-apple.md

 ---
 layout: post
-title: "Is Apple or IBM the rebel in 2024"
+title: "Is Apple or IBM the underdog in 2024"
 date: 2024-11-14 08:00:00 -0700
 ---